Minimally Invasive Spinal Surgery

 Since then, Medtronic has remained on the forefront of minimally invasive spine surgery, with an innovative track record highlighted by the launches of the CD Horizon® Longitude® System, enabling percutaneous fixation over many levels, the CD Horizon® Legacy™ Percutaneous PEEK Rod System, and Direct Lateral Interbody Fusion (DLIF).
-The recent addition of the X-Stop® Spacer and Kyphon® Balloon Kyphoplasty truly make Medtronic's minimally invasive portfolio the most comprehensive in the industry.

 At Medtronic, we believe that spine surgery shouldn’t be “one size fits all.”
 With more than a decade of experience in the minimally invasive market, we have come to understand the challenges you face and strive to provide you with a broad portfolio of minimally invasive procedures, allowing you to choose the best procedure for each patient.

 Medtronic’s minimally invasive spine platform enables a variety of cervical, thoracic, and lumbar procedures.